INCITE @ Columbia University

 In partnership with a healthcare labor union, we are evaluating the causal impact of labor organizing on health and labor market outcomes in the healthcare sector.

-We have randomized efforts to unionize health care facilities and implement mixed methods data collection around these efforts to obtain the first ever randomization-based causal effects of labor organizing within the health care sector.
+We have randomized efforts in a multi-year statewide campaign to unionize health care facilities, employing mixed methods data collection around these efforts to obtain the first ever randomization-based causal effects of labor organizing within the health care sector.

 United for Respect